 Collegiality

 The veterinary profession is a small profession compared to other professions.
-The SCVMA provides venues and resources for you to network and commiserate about the day to day issues of being a veterinarian.
+The SCVMA provides venues and resources for you to network and commiserate about the day to day challenges in the veterinary profession.

 Continuing Education